qutech/qopt/README.md

 [QuTiP](http://qutip.org/).

 ## Installation
+The recommended way is to use conda for the installation.
 To avoid difficulties, QuTiP needs to be installed first.
 To do so, follow [their instructions](http://qutip.org/docs/latest/installation.html) or these instructions.
+Usually it is most convenient to create a new environment.
+The package was written and tested using python 3.7.

+    conda create --name qopt_env python=3.7
+    conda activate qopt_env

 Start with all recommended dependencies:

     conda install numpy scipy cython matplotlib pytest pytest-cov jupyter